"Quality is at the heart of what we do"

 Yes.
 Adult lessons are paced to your goals and schedule.
 Start here: Adult Music Lessons.

-Many kids can start from around age 5 depending on the instrument and attention span.
+Many children can start from around age 5 depending on the instrument and attention span.
 Start here: Kids Music Lessons.